magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_dhamma-fighting.md

 do.
 Whatever they don’t like they avoid; they are afraid of dying, just like people.
 If we reflect on this, we see that all beings in the world, people as well, are the same in their various instincts.
-Thinking like this is called seeing according to the truth, that all beings are companions in birth, old age, sickness and death.
+Thinking like this is called *‘bhāvanā’,* seeing according to the truth, that all beings are companions in birth, old age, sickness and death.
 Animals are the same as human beings and human beings are the same as animals.
 If we really see things the way they are our mind will give up attachment to them.

 Therefore it is said we must have sati.
 If we have sati we will see the state of our own mind.
 Whatever we are thinking or feeling we must know it.
-This knowing is called , the Buddha, the who knows thoroughly, who knows clearly and completely.
+This knowing is called *Buddho*, the Buddha, the one who knows, who knows thoroughly, who knows clearly and completely.
 When the mind knows completely we find the right practice.

 So the straight way to practise is to have mindfulness, sati.
 If you are without sati for five minutes you are crazy for five minutes, heedless